deepfurry/go-performance-engineering/docs/README.md

 - [TLB and Pages](./01-cpu-and-memory/tlb-and-pages.md)
 - [Data Layout](./01-cpu-and-memory/data-layout.md)

-These chapters explain how Go data structures map onto real hardware.
+These chapters explain how access patterns and Go data structures interact with modern CPU and memory systems.

 ### 02 — Concurrency